caike08/caike08/README.md

 ### Hi there! 😁

-My name is Carlos Henrique Motta, and I'm a front-end developer/UX from Brazil (🇧🇷).
-I've been working as a Front-End Developer since 2013.
+My name is Carlos Henrique Motta, and I'm a Front-end developer/UX from Brazil (🇧🇷).
+I've been working with web development since 2013.

 Experience-wise, I have worked at [Solidaridad Network](https://www.solidaridadnetwork.org/), using technology to create a positive impact in people's lives, through technological inclusion.
-I also worked as a Coder at [Emplifi](https://www.emplifi.io/), creating new and maintaining existing UI components, cooperating with product development feature teams, coding across all product sections, and close cooperation with UI/UX design team.
+I also worked as a Front-end / UI Developer at [Emplifi](https://www.emplifi.io/), creating new and maintaining existing UI components, cooperating with product development feature teams, coding across all product sections, and working closely with UI/UX design team.

 I aim to help develop a better world by using technology as a key to empowering people and help them to see technology as a life changer.